_____________________________________________________________________________

 Batman gets word that some creature has been spotted in the snow-capped mountains just outside of Gotham.
 Thinking that Man-Bat is on the loose, Batman whips-up a snow-hunting Bat-costume and preps a special bow-and-arrow.
 Batman rents a cabin in the woods and plans a hunt.
 He spends six days stalking his prey through whiteout blizzard conditions, but is unable to track anything monstrous.
 On night seven, Batman is startled by strange noises outside the cabin.
 He runs out and fires an arrow in the direction of the noises only to kill a large deer.
 Realizing that maybe Man-Bat isn’t out here after all, Batman buries the deer and heads back to Gotham.

-–REFERENCE: In Batman: The Brave and the Bold Vol. 2 #10 Part 5.
+–REFERENCE: In Batman: The Brave and The Bold Vol. 2 #10 Part 5.
 Despite Bruce’s protests (citing TV as a time-wasting distraction), Alfred insists that Wayne Manor (and the Batcave) have all the channels and a full media library on the DVR.
 Alfred likes his stories!

 –REFERENCE: In Nightwing Vol. 4 #111.
 Alfred describes Nightwing as Batman’s “greatest success,” to which Batman replies by telling Alfred that Nightwing is “our greatest success.”